7th Battalion, Essex Regiment: Origin

 An invasion scare in 1859 led to the creation of the Volunteer Force and huge enthusiasm for joining local Rifle Volunteer Corps (RVCs).
 The 9th (Silvertown) Essex Rifle Volunteer Corps was one such unit, formed on 1 February 1860 at Silvertown, a new industrial suburb of London on the Essex bank of the River Thames.
 The unit was raised and equipped by Hugh Adams Silver (1825–1912), brother of the founder of Silvertown and head of the India Rubber, Gutta Percha and Telegraph Cable Company.
 The unit was included in the 2nd Administrative Battalion of Essex RVCs until 1866 when it was large enough to become independent.
 It was renumbered as the 4th Essex RVC in 1880, and designated the 4th Volunteer Battalion of the Essex Regiment in 1883 following the Childers Reforms.
 In 1900, the battalion was increased to a strength of 11 companies, with its HQ moved to Leyton.
 The uniform was Rifle green with facings of the same colour, changing to the scarlet with white facings of the Essex Regiment in 1902.

 Volunteer Reviews were popular events, and could be boisterous affairs.
 When trains carrying Volunteers for the Windsor Review in June 1868 were delayed at Datchet station there was considerable confusion and indiscipline.
 This resulted in Parliamentary questions and the 9th (Silvertown) Essex and 2nd (Watford) Herts RVCs were ordered to be disbanded, though this was later rescinded.

 The battalion was assigned to Local Brigade No 6 in the short-lived mobilisation scheme of 1880.
 Then under the Stanhope Memorandum of 1888 the four Volunteer Battalions of the Essex Regiment were constituted as the Essex Brigade, with its headquarters at Warley Barracks, later at Epping Place, Epping.
-In time of war, it was intended that the brigade would mobilise at an entrenched camp at Warley.
+In wartime, it was intended that the brigade would mobilise at an entrenched camp at Warley.
 In peacetime the brigade provided a structure for collective training.
 Finding suitable ranges for musketry training was a problem: the 4th Volunteer Battalion usually had to travel to a range at Wraysbury near Staines on the far side of London.

 A detachment of 14 infantry and 6 mounted infantry from the 4th VB volunteered for service with the City Imperial Volunteers in the 2nd Boer War.
 In addition, the four Essex Volunteer Battalions together provided a 112-strong Special Service Company to serve alongside the Regulars of the 1st Battalion Essex Regiment in the first part of the war, replaced by a second company of 101 men in 1901–02.
 These volunteers (136 from the 4th Bn) gained the Battle Honour South Africa 1900–02 for the battalion.